Hugh de Mapenor: Bishop of Hereford

 Mapenor was elected to the see of Hereford on 3 February 1216.
-Mapenor was elected by the cathedral chapter in spite of the fact that his name was not on the list of possible candidates given the chapter by King John of England.
-The king objected to the election, and took the case to Pope Honorius III, but the king died before the case was decided.
-John had objected because he claimed the cathedral chapter, who elected Mapenor, was excommunicate when they met for the election of the new bishop, which would have made the election invalid.
+Mapenor was elected by the cathedral chapter in spite of the fact that his name was not on the list of possible candidates given to the chapter by King John of England.
+The king objected to the election and took the case to Pope Honorius III, but the king died before the case was decided.
+John had objected because he claimed the cathedral chapter, which elected Mapenor, was excommunicate when they met for the election of the new bishop, which would have made the election invalid.
 His election had been overseen by the papal legate Guala Bicchieri, who was also assigned the case by the papacy after John objected.

 Bicchieri decided the case shortly after the death of John on the night of 18–19 October 1216, in Mapenor's favour.
 Mapenor gave Stephen Langton, the Archbishop of Canterbury, and Mapenor's ecclesiastical superior, a declaration of obedience on 27 October 1216, and was consecrated on 18 December 1216 by Sylvester the Bishop of Worcester.

 Although Mapenor's time as bishop was short – just over two years – over 20 of his charters survive.
 These include a number for Leominster Priory and Reading Abbey.
 He also dealt with a dispute over the rights of a Norman abbey, Lyre Abbey, over churches it possessed in the diocese of Hereford, settling it by making the churches part of a prebend in Hereford Cathedral held by the abbot of Lire.
 Mapenor supported the new king Henry III in his efforts to suppress the rebellion begun under Henry's father, King John.
 Mapenor was with the forces of the king before the Battle of Lincoln in May 1217.
 The bishop was also present when the king and Llywelyn of Gwynedd, a Welsh prince, concluded a peace treaty at Worcester in March 1218.

 The king employed Mapenor in April as a diplomatic escort, ordering the bishop to bring some of the southern Welsh princes to Woodstock to swear fealty to Henry III.
 In June of that year, Mapenor attended the consecration of the new Worcester Cathedral.
 He was the recipient of one of a series of writs sent to bishops to stop the persecution of Jews.
 These writs may have resulted from a decision of the king's council to oppose some acts of the Fourth Lateran Council of 1215, which placed restrictions on Jews.